4 Tax Planning Strategies for Parents

 If you donate something worth more than $250, you’ll need a statement from the charitable organization describing the item (but not a valuation) and whether you received anything in value in return for the contribution.

-TaxACT Donation Assistant can help you maximize your deduction for non-cash donations.
+TaxAct Donation Assistant can help you calculate your deduction for non-cash donations.

 3. Consider giving a portion of large gifts to children before the end of the year

-If you want to give a large gift to your child – more than $14,000 (in 2013) – consider spreading the gift out over two or more years to avoid having to file a gift tax return.
+If you want to give a large gift to your child (more than $16,000 in 2022) consider spreading the gift out over two or more years to avoid having to file a gift tax return.

 4. Make sure you know who is claiming the child as a dependent for the year